elcuervo/gerbil/README.md

 $ npm install gerbil
 ```

+Or just include the .js and run tests within a normal browser.

 You can now execute the tests with node without to depend on the browser

 ```javascript